ironhack-labs/lab-react-ironbeers/README.md

    <h2>Learning Goals</h2>
   </summary>

-This exercise allows you to practice and apply the concepts and techniques taught in class.
+This exercise is designed to help you practice and apply the concepts and techniques taught in class.